void-linux/xbps/README.md

   - [atf >= 0.15](https://github.com/jmmv/kyua) (--enable-tests) to build the
     Kyua test suite.

-> pcc and tcc can compile xbps correctly, but as of **20190422** only the static binaries work correctly, do not forget to set `--enable-static` option in the `configure` script.
+> pcc can compile xbps correctly, but as of **20190422** only the static binaries work correctly, do not forget to set `--enable-static` option in the `configure` script.

 ### Building and testing for dummies